clj-commons/cljss/README.md

 ## Issues

 If you are using [Figwheel](https://github.com/bhauman/lein-figwheel) with build config validation enabled, you'll see an error `The key :css-output-to is unrecognized` in REPL when starting a project.
-Set `:validate-interactive :start` in Figwheel config to prevent it from interrupting startup.
-Validation errors still will be displayed.
-This may also be achieved using `:validate-config :ignore-unknown-keys` to only validate options Figwheel recognizes.
+Set `:validate-config :ignore-unknown-keys` in Figwheel config to only validate options it recognizes.

 ## License